-adequately for future threats.
-Senator Nunn expressed a growing frustration with the Services' practice of reallocating monies appropriated for SOF modernization to non-SOF programs.
-Senator Cohen agreed that the U.S. needed a clearer organizational focus and chain of command for special operations to deal with low-intensity conflicts.
+Cohen agreed that the U.S. needed a clearer organizational focus and chain of command for special operations to deal with low-intensity conflicts.

-In October 1985, the Senate Armed Services Committee published the results of its two-year review of the U.S. military structure, entitled "Defense Organization: The Need For Change."
-Mr. James R. Locher III, the principal author of this study, also examined past special operations and speculated on the most likely future threats.
+In October 1985, the SASC published the results of its two-year review of the U.S. military structure, entitled "Defense Organization: The Need For Change."
+Mr. James R. Locher III, the principal author of the study, also examined past special operations and speculated on the most likely future threats.
 This influential document led to the Goldwater-Nichols Defense Reorganization Act of 1986.

 By spring 1986, SOF advocates had introduced reform bills in both houses of Congress.
-On 15 May, Senator Cohen introduced the Senate bill, co-sponsored by Senator Nunn and others, which called for a joint military organization for SOF and the establishment of an office in the Defense Department to ensure adequate funding and policy emphasis for low-intensity conflict and special operations.
-Representative Daniel's proposal went even further-he wanted a national special operations agency headed by a civilian who would bypass the Joint Chiefs and report directly to the Secretary of Defense; this would keep Joint Chiefs and the Services out of the SOF budget process.
+On 15 May, Cohen introduced the Senate bill, cosponsored by Nunn and others, which called for a joint military organization for SOF and the establishment of an office in the Defense Department to ensure adequate funding and policy emphasis for low-intensity conflict and special operations.
+Daniel's proposal went even further-he wanted a national special operations agency headed by a civilian who would bypass the Joint Chiefs and report directly to the Secretary of Defense; this would keep the Joint Chiefs and the services out of the SOF budget process.

 Congress held hearings on the two bills in the summer of 1986.
-Admiral William J. Crowe, Jr., Chairman of the Joint Chiefs of Staff, led the Pentagon's opposition to the bills.
+Admiral William J. Crowe Jr., Chairman of the Joint Chiefs of Staff (CJCS), led the Pentagon's opposition to the bills.
 He proposed, as an alternative, a new Special Operations Forces command led by a three-star general.
 This proposal was not well received on Capitol Hill-Congress wanted a four-star general in charge to give SOF more clout.
 A number of retired military officers and others testified in favor of the need for reform.

 By most accounts, retired Army Major General Richard Scholtes gave the most compelling reasons for change.
-Scholtes, who commanded the joint special operations task force in Grenada, explained how conventional force leaders misused SOF during the operation, not allowing them to use their unique capabilities, which resulted in high SOF casualties.
-After his formal testimony, Scholtes met privately with a small number of Senators to elaborate on the problems that he had encountered in Grenada.
+Scholtes, who commanded the joint special operations task force (JSOTF) in Grenada, explained how conventional force leaders misused SOF during the operation, not allowing them to use their unique capabilities, which resulted in high SOF casualties.
+After his formal testimony, Scholtes met privately with a small number of senators to elaborate on the problems that he had encountered in Grenada.